 - Low impact – Adding more and more weight to the bar at the gym will inevitable take its toll on your joints and tissues.
 Whereas yoga let’s you build muscle in a low impact environment.

-Yoga fits two mechanisms of muscle growth: first through progressive overload, and second through metabolic stress, and finally via mechanical damage.
+Yoga fits three mechanisms of muscle growth: first through progressive overload, second through metabolic stress, and finally via mechanical damage.

-On this, I look to Jeff Cavaliere – expert physical therapist and strength coach – to explain these concepts.
-Or you can skip and read on to see how they apply to yoga, and I’ll explain how below.
+On this, I look to Jeff Cavaliere – expert physical therapist and strength coach – to neatly explain these concepts.
+The video approaches these from the point of view of lifting weights, but they all apply to yoga, and I’ll explain how below.